 Faculty engagement and collaboration across the University of Arkansas is crucial to the work of the Office of Entrepreneurship and Innovation.
 Contact email@example.com to share your ideas and learn how our programs and services can support you and your students.

 Entrepreneurship and Innovation Faculty

-Dr. Carol Reeves is the Associate Vice-Provost for Entrepreneurship and holds the Cecil and Gwendolyn Cupp Applied Professorship in Entrepreneurship in the Sam M. Walton College of Business at the University of Arkansas.
-She coordinates the entrepreneurship efforts at the University and has mentored more than 40 undergraduate and graduate business plan teams since 2002.
-Over the past 10 years, her teams have won more than $1.3 million in cash and prizes, started six high-growth businesses, and raised over $12.5 million in investments and grants.
+Dr. Carol Reeves established and built the Office of Entrepreneurship and Innovation.
+She holds the Cecil and Gwendolyn Cupp Applied Professorship in Entrepreneurship in the Sam M. Walton College of Business at the University of Arkansas.
+Reeves has mentored more than 50 undergraduate and graduate business plan teams since 2002.
+Her graduate New Venture Development teams and alumni have won more than $3 million in cash and prizes, started more than 40 high-growth businesses, and raised over $60 million in investments and grants.
 She was named one of the 10 most powerful Women Entrepreneurs by Fortune magazine in 2011.

 Dr. Reeves has won two national awards for innovation in entrepreneurship pedagogy, was awarded a University of Arkansas Faculty Gold Medal in 2009, and won the prestigious University of Arkansas Alumni Association Faculty Distinguished Achievement Award for Teaching in 2010.
 She earned a Ph.D. in Strategic Management with a concentration in Entrepreneurship from the University of Georgia in 1988.